Social-Emotional Domain: Goal Setting and Planning

 Students demonstrate the ability to formulate and prioritize short-term and long-term school, career, and life goals and specific objectives to help them reach their goals and they make specific and realistic plans to achieve their goals.

-I will be a better student if I act on the following beliefs:
+I will be a better student if I act on the following beliefs.
+I will:

-- I will get better results if I set goals and plan out the steps to reach them.
+- get better results if I set goals and plan out the steps to reach them.

-- I will be more in control of my life if I set goals that will improve my way of facing problems.
+- be more in control of my life if I set goals that will improve my way of facing problems.

-- I will possess effective strategies to establish plans that will meet my goals.
+- possess effective strategies to establish plans that will meet my goals.

-- I need to formulate and follow specific plans to meet my goals.
+- formulate and follow specific plans to meet my goals.

 - Illustrate how students can set goals for large assignments and tasks by breaking them into small steps, and also show them how to make a plan.